-Consider this scenario, dear reader: I’m lying in bed late one Sunday evening, settled in to watch Downton Abbey for the next hour.
+Consider this scenario, dear reader: I’m lying in bed one Sunday evening, settled in to watch 60 Minutes for the next hour.
 But this Sunday is different from any other Sunday because I’ve had three new things to deal with during the past week that are utterly separate from my laundry list of daily cardiac concerns:

 - I’ve been having physiotherapy three times a week because I twisted my right knee (same one I had knee surgery on seven years ago).